greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 When you profile a Data Asset, GX Cloud reads the Data Asset and returns a collection of descriptive metrics including column types, statistical summaries, and null percentages.

 > **Profile Data for a Data Asset**
 > 1. Click the Data Asset **Metrics** tab.
-The first time you visit this tab, it will fetch basic information about your Data Asset and display it in the **Data Asset Information** pane.
+The first time you visit this tab, it will fetch basic information about your Data Asset and display it in the **Data Asset Information** pane, as well as fetch the schema and display it in the table.
 > 1. Click the **Profile Data** button.

 <img src="img/demo_data_profile.png" alt="Profile data button for Demo Data Asset" style="width:700px;"/><br>